 A NO vote means that all the year-end surplus, other than any amount retained for a contingency fund as allowed by State law, must be returned to the taxpayers.
-(4)
+(4) Reasons why some voters might vote yes:

 - To save part of the year-end funds for future long-term projects defined by the Capital Improvement Plan. - To reduce the total amount that may need to be bonded for the Middle School roof replacement.